Best Cloud Storage Services: Personal & Business Storage Providers in 2024

 What Is pCloud Crypto?

-pCloud doesn’t offer zero-knowledge encryption out of the box, which is a downside.
-You’d have to pay $3.99 per month for this protection — called pCloud Crypto — although it is included for free with business plans.
+pCloud Crypto is the zero-knowledge encryption option from pCloud.
+You have to pay $3.99 per month for this protection, although it is included for free with business plans.
 However, pCloud Crypto is a little different from the kind of encryption you’ll see other providers offer.

 With pCloud Crypto, you get a specific folder to store your files that you want to be protected with zero-knowledge encryption.
 Anything outside of pCloud Crypto can still be read by pCloud’s servers, allowing you to preview files or play content from within the app.